-The portion of the monthly health insurance premium paid for by an employee, usually deducted from wages by the employer.
+The portion of health plan premium paid by the employee, usually deducted from wages by the employer.

-The portion of an employee’s monthly health insurance premium paid for by the employer.
+The portion of an employee’s monthly health plan premium paid for by the employer.

-The process through which an approved applicant and his or her dependents or employees are signed up for health insurance coverage.
+The process through which an approved applicant or employee and their eligible dependents are registered as members of a health plan.

 Evidence of Coverage and Disclosure Form (EOC)

-This is the document that describes how, when and where a subscriber or enrollee can access covered healthcare services.
-In addition, it describes the limitations and exclusions provided for under the plan, how a subscriber or enrollee can file a complaint or grievance with the plan as well as other important features about the plan.
+The document that describes how, when and where a member can access covered healthcare services.
+In addition, it describes the limitations and exclusions provided for under the plan, how a member can file a complaint or grievance with the plan as well as other important features about the plan.

-Specific conditions, services or treatments for which a health insurance plan will not provide coverage.
+Specific conditions, services or treatments for which a health plan will not provide coverage.

 Explanation of Benefits

-A statement sent from the health insurance company to a member listing services that were billed by a healthcare provider, how those charges were processed and the total amount of patient responsibility for the claim.
+A statement sent to a member listing what services were billed by a healthcare provider, how those charges were processed and the member’s total financial responsibility for the claim.

 A written or oral expression of dissatisfaction.
 Grievances include, but are not limited to, quality of care concerns and requests for review of coverage decisions.

-The entity, usually an employer, that an insurance company enters into a group health plan contract with.
+The entity, usually an employer, with which a health plan enters into a group health plan contract.

 Group Health Plan

-A health insurance plan that provides benefits for employees of a business or members of an organization, as opposed to individual and family health insurance.
+A health plan offered by an employer or employee organization that provides health coverage to employees and their dependents, as opposed to individual and family health coverage.